truenas/middleware/gui/freeadmin/static/lib/js/xstyle/README.md

 		input {
 			/* this rule's selector is equivalent to .my-form input */ }
-		selector {
+		select {
 			/* this rule's selector is equivalent to .my-form select */ }
 	}

-Using nesting rules can reduce typing, add better organization, and make it easier to refactor stylesheets.
+Using nested rules can improve readability, add better organization, and make it easier to refactor stylesheets.

 ### Nested Element Generation